IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLSubscriptionNode(String alias)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias.

-`GraphQLSubscriptionNode(GraphQLNode node)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child node.
+`GraphQLSubscriptionNode(GraphQLFieldNode node)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child node.

-`GraphQLSubscriptionNode(List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child nodes.
+`GraphQLSubscriptionNode(List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided child nodes.

 `GraphQLSubscriptionNode(List<String> fields)` - Creates a new instance of the GraphQLSubscriptionNode with the provided fields.

-`GraphQLSubscriptionNode(String alias, List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and child nodes.
+`GraphQLSubscriptionNode(String alias, List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and child nodes.

 `GraphQLSubscriptionNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLSubscriptionNode with the provided alias and fields.